Election-Tech-Initiative/electionguard/README.md

 [📁 Source](https://github.com/microsoft/electionguard-verifier) - https://github.com/microsoft/electionguard-verifier

 ### Web API
 This is an API that interacts with admin encrypter devices to perform ballot encryption, casting, spoiling, and tallying.
-This makes use of the C# Nuget package.
+This makes use of the C# NuGet package.

 [📁 Source](https://github.com/microsoft/electionguard-web-api) - https://github.com/microsoft/electionguard-web-api

 ## Security Issues Reporting
 We encourage the developer and security community to conduct research, report issues, and suggest improvements on this code base.
-However, unlike performance or feature bugs, please do **not** report security vulnerabilities in public Github comments.
+However, unlike performance or feature bugs, please do **not** report security vulnerabilities in public GitHub  comments.
 Each repository has a SECURITY file with instructions on responsibly reporting security vulnerabilities under Microsoft's CVD process.

  ## Contributing
 Help defend democracy and **[contribute to the project][]**.